 This course will examine social and ethical responses to pandemic disease.
 This Core Curriculum Capstone encourages the student to reflect on the “three questions” by focusing on how societies and individuals should respond to potentially catastrophic events.
-To accomplish this, we will examine a number of case studies, beginning with the bubonic plague of the 14th century, the ongoing AIDS epidemic, and the current controversy over the publication of pandemic flu research.
+To accomplish this, we will examine a number of case studies, beginning with the bubonic plague of the 14th century and the 1918 flu.
 The class will apply relevant observations from these cases studies as they analyze and debate a contemporary problem of social significance related to pandemic disease.
 This capstone will place a very high emphasis on skills of reflective reading, critical writing, and oral communication.

 - Faculty: Gina Lane